 The main interlocutor for the EU Framework Programme for Research and Innovation (currently Horizon 2020) is ISERD, the Israel-Europe R&D Directorate, which serves as the national coordinator.
-ISERD is an inter-ministerial directorate, established by the Ministry of Economy and Industry, the Ministry of Science, Technology and Space, the Planning and Budgeting Committee of the Council for Higher Education, the Ministry of Finance and the Ministry of Foreign Affairs.
+ISERD is an inter-ministerial directorate, established by the Ministry of Economy, and the Ministry of Science and Technology, the Planning and Budgeting Committee of the Council for Higher Education, the Ministry of Finance and the Ministry of Foreign Affairs.
 ISERD is also the main interlocutor for all other European industrial research cooperation.

-The interlocutor for basic and applied science cooperation is the Ministry of Science, Technology and Space which hosts the Israeli portal of EURAXESS – Researchers in Motion.
+The interlocutor for basic and applied science cooperation is the Ministry of Science and Technology which hosts the Israeli portal of EURAXESS – Researchers in Motion.

 In FP7, Israel participated in 1,626 signed agreements involving 1,984 Israeli participations for which they received a total of EUR 876.839 million.

 Israel's strongest areas of participation were the European Research Council grants for cutting edge research which represented 46% of funds received by Israel, and ICT (Information and Communications Technology) which represented 15%.
 The other areas that make up the bulk of Israel's participation are Health (7%), Joint Technology Initiatives (5%) Nanotechnology (5%) and the Marie Curie Actions which focus on mobility for researchers (8%).
 Israel's main Member State partners in FP7 were Germany, the UK, France, Italy and Spain.
 Almost 70% of the FP7 funding goes to institutes of higher education.
 FP7 became the first source of competitive public funding for civilian R&D in Israel.